Trip Overview

 The Manaslu Circuit Trek leads adventurers through the secluded regions of north-central Nepal, commencing from Arughat Bazaar in Gorkha.
 Initiating at an elevation of 700 meters above sea level, the journey unfolds to its zenith at Larke Pass, soaring to an impressive 5,260 meters.

-Renowned as one of Nepal’s celebrated trekking routes, the Manaslu Circuit is classified as a Restricted Trail, necessitating a Special Permit for exploration.
+Renowned as one of Nepal’s celebrated trekking routes, the Manaslu Circuit Trek is classified as a Restricted Trail, necessitating a Special Permit for exploration.
 This expedition unveils the pristine splendor of the heartland of Nepal, where the local inhabitants, with their distinctive dialects, attire, and lifestyle, seldom comprehend even the Nepali language.

 Designed for communal exploration, the trek mandates a minimum of two participants, ruling out solo endeavors.
 Initially recognized for camping treks, the route has evolved to incorporate teahouse accommodations in each town, offering basic standard services.
 Communication facilities, including Wi-Fi and telephone networks, are available in most towns.
 Optimal trekking seasons are Spring and Autumn.